SanathSridhar/Attention_Models_For_Classification/README.md

 ```
 To Run the BERT Classifer:
 Install the requirements.txt and execute the `BERT_Classifier.ipynb` Jupyter Notebook file.
 This notebook contains the code for training, evaluating, and analyzing the BERT Classifier on the IMDb movie review dataset.

-## Setup

-Explain how to set up your project.
-Include installation instructions and any necessary configuration steps.

 ## Dependencies